I’m a homesteader, but I’m no Luddite (modern definition). (FYI if you need ornamental iron fence installation phoenix az I can hook you up)

 Some people have the idea that a homesteader is someone who eschews technology.
 Of course, I guess that definitions matter.
 You won’t find most of those types of folks on Steemit.
-When we talk about homesteading we’re talking about a vast sea of people who had many different approaches for many different purposes but some of the things they have in common (reasons and motivation aside) is that they are trying to raise and grow more of their own food, they are trying to learn more about living from the land and their own hands and hard work.
+When we talk about homesteading we’re talking about a vast sea of people who had many different approaches for many different purposes but some of the things they have in common (reasons and motivation aside) is that they are trying to raise and grow more of their own food, they are trying to learn more about living from the land and their own hands and hard work in New Jersey.
 The LIVING OUT of that dream looks different.
 I’m not one who is foolish enough to put forward a definition, which I’ve see done in the past, that a homesteader must do “x and y and they must own z amount of land”.
 I’ve seen those fruitless arguments.

 It’s almost like arguing with someone about what Amish believe or allow.
 We KNOW most Amish when we see them, but you don’t get to define what their community allows or decide if it makes sense.
 The Ordnung gets to do that… and typically absolute statements fall apart pretty easily with someone from somewhere else telling us about “their” Amish.
 (Boy the stories I could tell about the Spartansburg Amish! vs. the Sugar Grove Amish)